 Having read lots of mortgage guides, I note that they all recommend that you should get your house surveyed prior to buying it.
 When I asked my local Great Sankey solicitor - who is on the Skipton conveyancing panel - on this she said they don't do this and I need to contract an independent surveyor.
 Is that normal?

 Skipton will need an independent valuation of the property.
 Your lawyer will not arrange this.
 Usually Skipton will appoint their own surveyor to do this, and you will have to pay for it.
 Remember that this is a valuation for mortgage purposes and not a survey.
 Your property lawyer will not organise the survey but they may be able to put you in touch with a local one that they recommend.
 RICS offers a find a surveyor service (just google it) where you can search for a qualified surveyor by your Great Sankey postcode.
 As you are getting a mortgage with Skipton, you could contact them to see if they have a list of approved surveyors in Great Sankey.

-What can a local search tell me concerning the property I am buying in Great Sankey?
+What does a local search tell me concerning the house we're buying in Great Sankey?

-Great Sankey conveyancing often commences with the submitting local authority searches directly from your local Authority or via a personal search company such as Xpress Legal The local search plays a central part in many a Great Sankey conveyancing purchase; that is if you don’t want any nasty once you have moved into your new home.
-The search will supply information on, amongst other things, details on planning applications relevant to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of 13 topic sections.
+Great Sankey conveyancing often commences with the ordering local authority searches directly from your local Authority or via a personal search company for example Searchflow The local search plays a central part in most Great Sankey conveyancing purchase; that is if you wish to avoid any unpleasant surprises after you move into your property.
+The search should reveal data on, amongst other things, details on planning applications relevant to the property (whether granted or refused), building control history, any enforcement action, restrictions on permitted development, nearby road schemes, contaminated land and radon gas; in all a total of thirteen subject sections.